-Clive Parkinson is the Director of Arts for Health at Manchester Metropolitan University and the convenor of the Manchester Institute for Arts, Health & Social Change.
+Clive Parkinson is the Director of the Manchester Institute for Arts, Health & Social Change.

-A Social Glue is an open-access publication and may be downloaded, copied, and redistributed free of charge and the text may be reprinted in whole or in part, provided that the author and source are attributed.
+A Social Glue is an open-access publication that may be downloaded, copied and redistributed free of charge; the text may be reprinted, in whole or in part, provided that the author and source are attributed.